Delve.ai

 A good way to understand customers is to listen to them – build a rough customer profile and try to empathize with them.
 But how do these three processes work?
 You get human feedback to listen, create a buyer persona to characterize, and develop a customer journey map to empathize.
 The fourth step, interaction, works with chat personas.

-Here’s how: our software gathers your first-party (web analytics, search console, and CRM data) and second-party (social analytics and competitor intelligence) data, then enriches it with 40+ public data sources (eg. Voice of Customer data from reviews, ratings, feedback, online forums, and newspapers) to create data-driven personas for you.
+Our AI persona generator gathers your first-party (web analytics, search console, and CRM data) and second-party data (social analytics and competitor intelligence), then enriches it with 40+ public data sources (eg, Voice of Customer data from reviews, ratings, feedback, online forums, and newspapers) to create data-driven personas for you.

 data sources

-Three to seven personas are generated depending on your business, with B2B persona segments highlighted in green and B2C personas highlighted in blue.
+You get three to seven personas, depending on your business, with B2B persona segments highlighted in green and B2C personas highlighted in blue.

 PERSONA DETAILS offer the age, gender, location, job profile, goals, motivations, pain points, values, interests, jobs to be done, and hobbies of that particular segment.
 Additionally, you get insights into their favorite social networks, brands, ecommerce sites, tools, TV shows, movies, YouTube channels, podcasts, events, and more.